JS-Produksiyon/pulsar/README.md

 * **macOS:** Sonoma 14, Ventura 13, Monterey 12, Big Sur 11

 Since we don't need this application to run on Linux, we did not add that functionality.
 However, if you want to fork it and make it work there, be our Guest.

+PyQT 6 and Mac M1 chipset incompatibilities cause opening of the system file picker dialog and pasting into text boxes to fail.
+However, the application works if required information is typed in by hand.
+[See the Wiki for details](https://github.com/JS-Produksiyon/pulsar/wiki/Usage#issues-with-pulsar-on-macos-on-m-series-chips).

 ## Installation